F0lak/dm_open_ref/ref/world/proc/OpenPort.md

 This causes the world to be hosted on the specified network port.
-A value of 0 or \"any\" requests that any available port be used.
+A value of 0 or "any" requests that any available port be used.
-The value \"none\" causes the port to be closed so that no new connections are possible.
+The value "none" causes the port to be closed so that no new connections are possible.

 This proc may be overridden.
 If it